IUGR in Pregnancy: Causes, Risks, and Treatment Options - Baby Chick

 There are two main types of IUGR:2,7

-1. Symmetrical IUGR: This means an infant’s body is proportionately sized, though beneath the 10th percentile for weight in its category.
+1. Symmetrical IUGR: This means an infant’s body is proportionately sized, although it is below the 10th percentile for weight in its category.
 Symmetrical IUGR (or primary IUGR) accounts for 20%-25% of all IUGR cases.

 2. Asymmetrical IUGR: This is when an infant has a normal-sized head and brain, but the rest of their body or abdomen is smaller than normal.
 Asymmetrical IUGR (or secondary IUGR) isn’t evident until the third trimester of development.